Last Updated on September 5, 2024

 CONANP ( National Commission of Natural Protected Areas ) decided, that it’s in the island’s best interest to remove all the hammocks.
 They determined, that the unnatural objects in water, as well as constant flow of people around them, was impacting nature in a negative way.
 A lot of these spots are turtle nesting areas, and clusters of people were too disturbing.
 While it’s sad to see the hammocks go, as they were such a fun addition, it’s nice to see the island’s efforts to protect what’s most important.

-Holbox has some of the most impressive street art I’ve ever seen.
-Colorful murals can be seen pretty much everywhere you look and they really add the character and color to the island.
+Holbox has some great street art scattered around the island.
+Colorful murals can be seen pretty much everywhere you look, and they really add the character and color to the island.
 It all started in 2014, when artists from all over the world were invited to create street art.
 The goal was to raise awareness of Holbox locals.
 The idea took off and new street art is constantly being added.

 Spend a day at the beach